1964 Summer Paralympics: Medal table

+The physical medals themselves were created by a team of patients led by engineering instructor George Butler.
+The medals awarded displayed an engraving of a globe on one side paired with an image of the sport awarded on the other.
+Due to the fact that this was the first time the games were called the Paralympics, the words written on the medals said "Stoke Mandeville International Games – Tokyo 1964."
+The medals were also engraved and coated by George Butler himself.

 Athletes from 17 of the 19 National Paralympic Committees (NPCs) won at least one medal.
 By default, the table is ordered by the number of gold medals the athletes from a nation have won.
 The number of silver medals is taken into consideration next and then the number of bronze medals.
 If nations are still tied, equal ranking is given and they are listed alphabetically by IPC country code.

 With a few exceptions, each event contributed one medal of each type to the table (although for team events, multiple physical medals were actually awarded).
 Two bronze medals were awarded in the dartchery, snooker and table tennis events.
 Some swimming events did not award silver or bronze medals.